 - To provide a framework for deans and vice chancellor units to develop strategies to address barriers and challenges to inclusive excellence in their respective colleges or units.

 - To promote a culture of evaluation and accountability as it pertains to diversity, equity, and inclusion initiatives.

 - To foster a greater sense of ownership among all members of the campus community in making UT a place in which all Vols matter and belong.

-After plans are submitted, representatives from each college and vice chancellor unit will meet with staff from the Division of Diversity and Engagement to receive feedback on their plans.
+Once final version of plan is submitted, representatives from each college and vice chancellor unit will meet with staff from the Division of Diversity and Engagement to receive feedback on their plans.
 Feedback will be administered using the Diversity Action Plan Feedback Guide.

-Once plans are approved, these representatives will sit on a committee that will meet once a semester to share best practices and discuss their progress on implementation.
+Next, these representatives will sit on a committee that will meet once a semester to share best practices and discuss their progress on implementation.
 The purpose of this committee is to improve the overall campus climate, create a space where people can get regular feedback, and encourage greater collaboration between groups.

 The timeline for writing and submitting diversity action plans is as follows:

 - Fall 2019: Initial request with guidance on structure